Gillsehaj533/http-hacks2025/README.md

 # Convertify — Video to MP3 Converter (Android + FastAPI)

-Convertify is a mobile application that converts YouTube links into MP3 audio files.
+Convertify is a mobile application that converts public video links from any platform into MP3 audio files.
 The Android app communicates with a Python FastAPI backend microservice that performs the audio extraction and MP3 conversion using yt-dlp and FFmpeg.
 Once converted, the backend streams the MP3 file back to the Android app, which then saves it directly into the device's Music directory using Android's DownloadManager.

 ## Inspiration
 Many MP3 converter websites are filled with advertisements, pop-ups, and malware.
 The goal of this project was to develop a clean, simple, and safe way to convert and download audio without dealing with malicious websites or unnecessary clutter.

 ## What it does
 The app allows the user to:
-- Paste a YouTube link
+- Paste a public video link from any platform.
 - Convert the link into an MP3 file via the backend service
 - Save the converted MP3 into the Music folder on the device
 - Play MP3 files that already exist on their Android device